 It might be a bit overwhelming to check constantly and follow all these best practices to keep your business’s recurring payments flowing smoothly.
 However, these best practices are especially important for a subscription business where subscriptions need to be constantly renewed through recurring payments and more transactions might lead to more payment failures.
 Thus, your billing tool must be able to provide multiple secure payment options and, on the other hand, should be able to manage customer and revenue churn due to declined payments.

 Sound complicated?
 Don’t worry!
-We built Zoho Subscriptions to do all this for you.
+We built Zoho Billing to do all this for you.

-Zoho Subscriptions is billing software that helps you collect recurring payments smoothly.
+Zoho Billing is an end-to-end billing software that helps you collect recurring payments smoothly.
 It has a smart and customizable dunning management system, supports different online payment methods, and offers secure PCI-compliant hosted pages to get your business paid on time.
 All this equips you to tackle payment collection challenges effectively.

-Take Zoho Subscriptions for a test drive today to see how it makes collecting recurring payments a breeze.
+Take Zoho Billing for a test drive today to see how it makes collecting recurring payments a breeze.